 1. Work around their schedule.

-Just like my husband wouldn’t be thrilled if I planned a vacation during his busiest time at work, my kids don’t appreciate me planning outings when they are swamped with school, activities or thier jobs.
+Just like my husband wouldn’t be thrilled if I planned a vacation during his busiest time at work, my kids don’t appreciate me planning outings when they are swamped with school, activities, or their jobs.

-Take your teens commitments seriously.
-That may mean that you don’t get away as a family as often as you once did, but it will go a long way towards keeping the peace and not just on vacation.
+That may mean that you don’t get away as a family as often as you once did, but it will go a long way towards keeping the peace, and not just when you’re on vacation.

 2. Ask for their opinion and input.